system-transparency/stfe/README.md

 such.

 ## Public endpoints
 Clients talk to the log using HTTP(S).
-Parameters for HTTP GET requests are URL-encoded with `Content-Type: application/x-www-form-urlencoded`.
-In contrast, HTTP POST requests post a single base64-encoded serialized `StItem` with `Content-Type: text/plain`.
-The log returns HTTP Status `200 OK` to signal success, and the response (if any) is serialized and then base64-encoded with `Content-Type: text/plain`.
+Successfully processed requests are responded to with HTTP status code `200 OK`, and any returned data is serialized.
+Endpoints without input parameters use HTTP GET requests.
+Endpoints that have input parameters HTTP POST a TLS-serialized data structure.
+The HTTP content type `application/octet-stream` is used when sending data.

 ### add-entry
 ```